Automate your Accounts Payables and Vendor Management with Zenwork Payments Start 30-Day Free Trial

 Some employees, especially those with high position/experience, may not need detailed instructions.
 These employees also may not need ongoing training.
 The IRS may still classify these workers as employees.

 If an evaluation system measures the end product only, the worker might be a contractor.
-If the evaluation system measure the process and product, the worker might be an employee.
+If the evaluation system measures the process and product, the worker might be an employee.

 According to the IRS, an independent contractor has control over financial concerns.
 These include: significant investment, unreimbursed expenses, profit and loss opportunities, services available to the market, and method of payment.
 In summary, the contractor takes responsibility for financial decisions.
 The level of financial control does not have a dollar amount.